20 Fast Spreading Shrubs You may Want to Avoid

 8. Tatarian Honeysuckle (Lonicera tatarica)

-This shrub can reach 10-15 feet in height.
+This shrub can reach 10 to 15 feet in height.
 It produces pink or white flowers in spring, followed by red or orange berries.
-The leaves are oval and arranged oppositely on the stems.
+The leaves are oval and arranged opposite each other along the stems.

 9. Butterfly Bush (Buddleja davidii)